Inexpensive holiday fun and events in NH and beyond

 Trying to make it through the holidays with your family’s budget intact?
 With so many free and low-cost holiday events taking place this month, there’s no reason to feel like a Scrooge.
 Make merry – and don’t spend much money – at family-friendly happenings taking place here in New Hampshire, and nearby in Boston, Mass. and Portland, Maine.

 For many of us, December seems like it’s all about non-stop shopping.
 But at Settler’s Green Outlet Village in North Conway, there is still room to mix gift-buying with quality holiday fun.
-Stop by the outlet on Saturday, December 1 for the annual Settlers' Green Festival of Trees, from 11 a.m. to 3 p.m., and take in live music performances, walk among a forest of trees dressed in holiday finery, sip a cup of free hot chocolate and take a free horse drawn wagon ride with Santa.
+Stop by the outlet on Saturday, December 7 for the annual Settlers’ Green Holiday Festival and Tree Lighting, from 11 a.m. to 3 p.m., and take in live music performances, walk among a forest of trees dressed in holiday finery, sip a cup of free hot chocolate and take a free horse drawn wagon ride with Santa.
 Then go snowtubing!
-Cranmore Mountain Resort plans to set up a miniature snow-tubing park for free tubing all afternoon.
+Cranmore Mountain Resort sets up a miniature snow-tubing park for free tubing all afternoon at Settler’s Green.

 What to do after your wagon ride?
 Why go shopping, of course!
 Held in the Arts District, the spotlight is on the area’s eclectic assortment of shops where you are almost guaranteed to find something to fit everyone on your list.
 Plus, stores are getting in the spirit with live music, free family activities and kids’ crafts, window displays, cooking demonstrations and more.